-The Trust Strategy 2020-24 remains the driving document for colleagues in the Trust to follow and against which to evaluate their own plans and performance.
-The Board of Directors have regularly reviewed progress against each section of the strategic plan in 2021/22.
-The Board is broadly on target to meet its strategic objectives by 2024.
+The Trust Strategy 2020-2024 remains the driving document for colleagues in the Trust to follow and against which to evaluate their own plans and performance.
+The Board of Directors have regularly reviewed progress against each section of the strategic plan in 2022-2023.
+The Board has met some key strategic objectives this year, especially with all of its academies begin graded as good or better at the end of the academic year.
+This information has already been disseminated to the East Midlands Regions Group who are now updating their information regarding the Trust and readying the pathway with the Regional Director and Advisory Board in anticipation of Trust growth in 2023-2024.